-Today is April 6 and the Navigate the Chaos question to consider is “when is last time you repoted yourself?
-Navigating the chaos and practicing the art of living well will most likely require you to report yourself from time to time.
+Today is April 6 and the Navigate the Chaos question to consider is “how often do you repot yourself?”
+Leveraging your mind, body, and spirit to navigate the chaos of life will allow you opportunities to repot yourself; should you choose to do so.
 If you are stuck in a life or career situation one strategy to get unstuck is to repot, or transplant, yourself.
 Rest assured today’s strategy is extremely difficult to do and requires one to travel far away from the shore of their comfort zone.
 For today’s reflection, it is helpful to remember that repotting is often a necessity for most plants if they are to grow and remain vibrant.
 The theme of repotting or transplanting oneself has a long history in the United States and can trace its origins back to colonial times.
 Interestingly enough, “he who transplanted sustains” is the state motto of Connecticut.

 American theologian Frederick Buechner wrote “To live is to experience all sorts of things.
 It would be a shame to experience them—these rich experiences of sadness and happiness and success and failure—and then have it just all vanish, like a dream when you wake up.
 Pay attention to your life.”
 One way to “pay attention to your life” is to “repot yourself.”
 American writer John Gardner pushed people to think about “repotting” themselves every 10 to 15 years, throwing themselves into challenges that extract hidden strengths.
 By repotting, people can recreate the sense of excitement and imagination experienced earlier in life.
 It also has the wonderful side benefit of slowing down time.
 As John Gardner wrote in Self-Renewal, only by intentionally repotting can we grow into our fullness as humans: